personium/setup-vagrant/README.md

 	$ vagrant plugin install vagrant-proxyconf
 	```

-2. Enable proxy setting of Vagrantfile.

-	Enable your proxy setting in your Vagrantfile.
+2. Enable your proxy setting in your Vagrantfile.
 Below is an example how to setup the proxy.

 	```bash:Vagrantfile
 	 if Vagrant.has_plugin?("vagrant-proxyconf")